matusnovak/doxybook2/README.md

 ## Issues

 Got any questions or found a bug?
 Feel free to submit them to the GitHub issues of this repository <https://github.com/matusnovak/doxybook2/issues>.

+## Known Problems

+#### cannot use operator[] with a string argument with number

+This is a bug caused by the [inja](https://github.com/pantor/inja) dependency in version `3.0.0` and fixed in version `3.1.0`.
+At the time of writing this, vcpkg only has the broken version `3.0.0`.
+To fix this problem, use `--head` option when installing `inja` to get the bug-free latest version.
+See [issue #19](https://github.com/matusnovak/doxybook2/issues/19) for more information.

 ## License